Loan Options

 Eligible students must intend to teach full-time (or in multiple adjunct positions resulting in full-time equivalency) for up to four consecutive years following completion of their degree program.

 Up to 85% of an NFLP loan (including accrued interest) can be forgiven if the service obligation (up to four consecutive years working as nurse faculty) is completed.
-See chart below:
+See the NFLP Guide and chart below:

 1